TheBoxyBear/charttools/docs/FileFormats/ini.md

 `<Key> = <Value>`

 `Key` is a string, and `Value` is either a string, number, or a boolean, depending on the key.
-No specific number types to my knowledge, so it'd be safest to use at least a 32-bit signed integer for each.
+No specific number types are known so far.

-The equals sign may, but is not required to be, padded by spaces.
+The equals sign may, but is not required to be, padded by spaces, but it is recommended as not all games/programs support song.ini files without the padding (Phase Shift, for example).

 ## Using via ChartTools

 WIP (Info such as reading, writing, etc. should go here)

+Any tags not modelled by the Metadata class are added to an UnidentifiedData list.

 ## Available Tags